alexpechkarev/places-autocomplete-js/README.md

     // (depending on what was set via constructor or setFetchFields)
     ```

 *   **`setRequestParams(params)`**: Dynamically updates the parameters sent to the Google Places Autocomplete API.
-This allows you to change search criteria like language, region, or location bias after initialization.
+This allows you to change search criteria like language, region, or location bias after initialisation.
     *   `params` (object): An object containing the API request parameters to update.
 These will be merged with existing request parameters.
 Refer to the "API Request Parameters (`requestParams`)" section for available options.
     ```javascript
     // Example: Change the search region and language